iandanforth/rust-crypto/book/questions.md

 #########

 if let should not have been added.
 A standard if clause and a match cover all required cases.
 This is just lazy syntax for lazy typists.

+#########

+Public and private methods arn't super useful.
+Python would be a much more difficult language to use if you coudln't easily reach inside a module and use inner functions.
+A developer might think that a function should be private but only the user knows what they need.